Saturday March 16, 2019

-All Jess Goldberg can think about is getting ten minutes to have some dinner.
+All Jess Goldman can think about is getting ten minutes to have some dinner.
 Maybe another five for a coffee.

 Triage announces: ‘Incoming, three ambulances from a car crash.
 Police car versus stolen SUV.
 Seven minutes.
 One stable femur fracture, one chest, one intubated head injury with no blood pressure.
 Trauma team activated and code paged.
 Surgeon is responding.’

 The police arrive at the back entrance.
 One either side of a dapper gent with a debonair moustache, three-piece suit, and briefcase.
 Who has a briefcase these days?